boralyl/boralyl.github.io/_posts/2021-02-12-dyson-tp04-integration.md

 I currently reside in the Pacific North West and wild fires occur in the region seasonally.
-With the rise of climate change they are getting worse, so after last year's several week stint of hazardous air quiality I wanted to pick up an air purifier to help indoors.
+With the rise of climate change they are getting worse, so after last year's several week stint of hazardous air quality I wanted to pick up an air purifier to help indoors.

 Naturally, I was inclined to find an air purifier that I could control with Home Assistant and would ideally operate locally without the need for the cloud.
 During my research the